course-details-portlet

 Further on evaluation

-Folder (40%) + 3 hours individual written exam (60%).
-Students will prepare 2 group work collected in a folder.
-Group work is included in the assessment, and participants in each group get the same grade.
-In addition, the students are assessed on the basis of a 3-hour individual school exam.
+The candidate must prepare 2 group assignments which are collected in a folder.
+This is included in the assessment, and the participants in each group receive the same grade.
+In addition, the candidate is assessed on the basis of a 3-hour individual school exam.
 Both parts must be passed.

 Course materials